Portrait & History

 Many changes and improvements have been made over the course of the years.
 Actual milestones in the race's history were undoubtedly the introduction of the block start in 1993, the switching of the finishing post to S-chanf - where there is more open space and buildings with the requisite infrastructure - in 1998, the newly built RhB train station „S-chanf-Marathon“ - especially for the Engadin Skimarathon - just a few meters from the finishing line, the integration of the train ticket into the starting fee in the year 2000, and so on.
 The same year saw the first edition of the Frauenlauf (Women’s Race) one week before the Engadin Skimarathon.
 More than 700 ladies participated in the initial race and in the 5th edition already over 1,000 participants were registered.

-In more recent times great innovations include the possibility for online registration in 2002, the use of a chip timing system in 2006, the introduction of the Half Marathon two years later and an additional starting wave „Elite C“ in 2010.
+In more recent times great innovations include the introduction of the Half Marathon two years later and an additional starting wave „Elite C“ in 2010 and the paddock start in 2014.
+In 2017 the 1st Engadin Night Race took place and will also be hold in the future every Thurday before the Engadin Skimarathon.